MicrosoftDocs/dynamics-365-customer-engagement/ce/customize/create-edit-quick-view-forms.md

    You must save and publish the main form before the quick view control changes will be visible.

 > [!NOTE]
-> Quick view forms will not show in your solutions or applications until you add them using the App Designer.
-Make sure you open your solution or app in App Designer, add your quick view form then save and publish.
+> Quick view forms will not show in your solutions or apps until you add them using the App Designer.
+Make sure you open your solution or app in App Designer, add your quick view form, select save, and then publish.

 ### See also
  [Create and design forms](../customize/create-design-forms.md)